stepfunc/rodbus/README.md

 - Write Single Register (`0x06`)
 - Write Multiple Coils (`0x0F`)
 - Write Multiple Registers (`0x10`)

-All the Modbus exception codes are also supported.

 Under the hood, the library uses an event loop that can efficiently utilize all the system resources.
 The [`perf`](./rodbus/examples/perf.rs) example is a benchmark that